trentrand/Patient-Care/README.md

 ### Installation

 * Open with Android Studio and run with Simulator to test
-* Application functionality can be tested with the credentials: testemail / testpasword
+* Application functionality can be tested with the following credentials:
+* Admin Account:
+*	email: a@gmail.com
+*	password: a

+* Doctor Account:
+*	email: d@gmail.com
+*	password: a

+* Patient Account:
+*	email: p@gmail.com
+*	password: a

+* From the admin account new accounts of admin, doctor, or patient type can be made for further testing

 ### Documentation